linux-integrity/ima-doc/ima-configuration.rst

 signatures. :ref:`config-ima-appraise-build-policy` enables this flag.

-It requires the IMA policy to be signed and and verified by a key on the trusted IMA keyring.See :ref:`func`, :ref:`appraise-type`, and :ref:`custom-policy`.
+It requires the IMA policy to be signed and verified by a key on the trusted IMA keyring.See :ref:`func`, :ref:`appraise-type`, and :ref:`custom-policy`.